Adulterers (film): Critical reception

-CaribPress gave the film a positive review, and wrote, "A film that is a mind twister, Adulterers is tense and deeply engaging and begs the question: what would you do if you caught your loved one cheating?".
+CaribPress gave the film a positive review, and wrote, "A mind twister of a film, Adulterers is taut and thoroughly engaging and raises the adage: what would you do if you caught your loved one cheating?".
 Conversely, Shockya rated it negatively in its review of the film, calling it "not a good movie", saying that "the editing is bizarre, the characters are stupid and unlikeable, and the narration is all over the place."